pasDamola/learn-enough-rails/README.md

 # learn-enough-rails

-## This is a documentation of my learning as I'm going through Michael Hartl's book on Rails 7
+## This is a documentation of my learning as I go through Michael Hartl's book on Rails 7